Monique is also the sixth great grand-daughter of Captain. James Cook.

 As a child, Monique did not experience much guidance from the adults in her life, particularly when it came to asking about her personal goals, dreams, and aspirations.

 For this reason, she learned to seek help outside of her family and go beyond her present circumstances for guidance from a young age.

-On and off from 5-6 grade, of her childhood, she even lived with another family in her neighborhood that, though they were less well-off, provided her with the necessities she craved: a safe family environment, warm meals, and an abundance of love.
+On and off from 5-6th grade, she lived with another family in her neighborhood that, though they were less well-off, provided her with the necessities she craved: a safe family environment, warm meals, and an abundance of love.